AdguardTeam/AdguardForWindows/README.md

 <a id="contribution-translating"></a>
 ### Translating AdGuard

-If you want to help with AdGuard translations, please learn more about translating our products here: https://kb.adguard.com/en/general/adguard-translations
+If you want to help with AdGuard translations, please learn more about translating our products [here](https://kb.adguard.com/en/general/adguard-translations).

 <a id="contribution-other"></a>
 ### Other options